Yushi Yamaya

-Yushi Yamaya (山谷 侑士, Yamaya Yūshi) is a Japanese footballer who plays for Geylang International FC in Singapore.
+Yushi Yamaya (山谷 侑士, Yamaya Yūshi) is a Japanese footballer.
 His regular playing position is a forward or a winger.

 Career

 Yokohama F. Marinos

 Yamaya signed for Yokohama F. Marinos ahead of the 2019 season.
 He made his first appearance for the Tricolore in a J.League Cup match against local rivals Shonan Bellmare on 13 March 2019.
 He started the match and was then substituted by Noah Kenshin Browne in the 82nd minute of a 2–0 defeat.
 A month later he played the full 90 minutes and scored the opening goal in a 2–2 draw at home to V-Varen Nagasaki.
 He was also on the scoresheet in his third appearance of the campaign, a 4–0 rout of Hokkaido Consadole Sapporo on 8 May 2019.

 His first J.League appearance came as an 86th minute substitute for the Brazilian, Marcos Júnior in a 3–0 win away to Urawa Red Diamonds on 5 April 2019.